Last Updated on October 25, 2022 by Editorial Team

-This dice game helps practice number identification, speeds up the mental multiplication fact finding, and gives counting practice too!
+This dice game helps practice number identification, speeds up the mental multiplication fact-finding, and gives counting practice too!

 4. Create your multiplication board game

 You can take a rectangular board and draw slots on it.
 A few slots can have rewards, others some punishments, and rules to multiply like ‘Find twos,’ ‘Find Fours,’ ‘Divide it by 5’, and so on.
-Players will roll two dice together, and instead of adding the numbers, they multiply it and move their chip that many slots.
+Players will roll two dice together, and instead of adding the numbers, they multiply them and move their chip that many slots.

 So, right from the point of rolling dice and throughout the gameplay, the player gets lots of opportunities to practice multiplication facts.
 They can also recall strategies learned from number bonds charts to do more operations with numbers received on rolling the dice.

 I have named this game ‘Double it and Add’ to give a clear idea of what to expect.
 It can be played with one as well as two dice.
 When played with one dice, the player asks the opponent to keep counting 1,2,3,4…. and so on in mind.
 When he says, ‘Stop,’ the other person speaks out the number where he stopped the mental counting.
 Now, the first player rolls the dice and gets a number.